cam-inc/camflake/README.md

 Camflake
 ===

-Camflake is a distributed unique ID generator implemented with Java.
+Camflake is a distributed unique ID generator implemented in Java.
 This library is inspired by [Twitter's Snowflake](https://github.com/twitter/snowflake) and [Sony's Sonyflake](https://github.com/sony/sonyflake).

-Camflake generates an unique ID as unsigned 63 bit long value.
-It is composed of values as below.
+Camflake generates an unique ID as unsigned 63 bit long value, which is composed of these below values.
 ```
 * 41 bits : Elapsed time from base time（msec order）
 *  6 bits : Sequence number
 * 16 bits : Machine ID
 ```

-Refer [Basis](#basis) for more details.
+Refer [Basis](#basis) path for more details.
-And Japanese documents are [here](README_ja.md).
+And you can find the Japanese documents [here](README_ja.md).

 ## Requirements